hussein-joe/Elevator_Challenge/README.md

 There is another solution to move passengers in many steps, so search for the nearest elevator, allow some passengers to use till the max capacity.
 And search for another nearest elevator for the remaining passengers.
 To implement this solution I will need to do the following

-- Extend class NearestElevatorSelection, override few methods.
+- Extend class NearestElevatorSelector, override few methods.
-- Change the factory class to return this class instead of NearestElevatorSelection.
+- Change the factory class ElevatorSelectorFactory to return this class instead of NearestElevatorSelector.
 - Extend ElevatorSelectionResult to add a list of elevators to be used to move passengers.